TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingFunctional.rst

         'typo3conf/ext/base_extension',
     ];

-In this case the fictive extension `some_extension` comes with an own fixture extension that should be loaded, and another `base_extension` should be loaded.
+In this case the fictional extension `some_extension` comes with an own fixture extension that should be loaded, and another `base_extension` should be loaded.
 These extensions will be linked into `typo3conf/ext` of the test case instance.